chengjilai/mmcif_parser/crates/mmcif-analyze/README.md

 # mmcif-analyze

+> Need the big picture?
+See the [top-level README](../../README.md).
+This file
+> drills into the analysis helpers.

 Spatial search helpers that sit on top of `mmcif-core`.
 The crate mirrors the API style of pdbtbx/Biopython but keeps the implementation local so the monorepo can stay dependency-light.